Tennis, pickleball, gym, fitness, Pilates, swimming, and more! Discover all eight acres of The Paseo Club!

 Many people jog the court once or twice and touch their toes a few times, but is that a comprehensive warm-up?

 Paseo Club has been the place for court games in the Santa Clarita Valley for almost twenty years.
-We have expert tennis and pickleball staff that offer group and private lessons and a junior program for up-and-coming athletes.
+We have expert pickleball staff that offer group and private drills, private instruction, leagues, and more.

 In this article, we will give you information about how to prepare your body specifically for tennis and pickleball so you are fast on your feet and safe on the courts.